Locations:

 How can I reduce my risk of developing birdshot chorioretinopathy?

-There's no known way to prevent birdshot chorioretinopathy.
-In most cases, it's believed to be triggered by a specific antigen (a molecule that triggers an immune response) passed down in families.
+There’s no known way to prevent birdshot chorioretinopathy.
+In most cases, researchers believe a specific antigen (a molecule that triggers an immune response) passed down in families triggers it.

 Regular eye exams can help detect early symptoms, so you can receive timely treatment if needed.
 Tell your healthcare provider if any family members have eye disease.